kenba/opencl3/docs/opencl_description.md

 involves discovering which OpenCL device(s) correspond to the required hardware.

-However, where an OpenCL application is designed to run almost anywhere (like the tests in this library) then is must query the available platforms and devices to choose the most appropriate platform and device(s).
+However, where an OpenCL application is designed to run almost anywhere (like the tests in this library) then it must query the available platforms and devices to find the most appropriate platform and device(s).

-This is not a trivial task since any system with a discrete graphics card is likely to have more than one platform and each platform is likely to have more than one device.
-Furthermore, each device may be accessed by more than one platform, see Figure 2.
+This is not a trivial task, since any system with a discrete graphics card is likely to have more than one platform and each platform is likely to be connected to more than one device.
+Furthermore, each device may be connected to more than one platform, see Figure 2.

 ![Example OpenCL System](images/example_opencl_system.svg)
 *Figure 2 An Example OpenCL System*

 The [OpenCL 3.0](https://www.khronos.org/registry/OpenCL/specs/3.0-unified/html/OpenCL_API.html) API specification has new queries to simplify this task.

-### Initialisation
+## Initialisation

-After the most suitable platform and device(s) have been chosen it is necessary to create an OpenCL context for them.
+After the most suitable platform and device(s) have been found it is necessary to create an OpenCL context for them.

+### Context

-An OpenCL application must have (at least) one context.
+An OpenCL application must have at least one context.
+An OpenCL application may create more than one context but OpenCL does not support synchronisation between multiple contexts.

-An OpenCL context can be created for more than one device, however the devices must be all be accessed by the same platform.
-An OpenCL application may create more than one context, but there will not be any synchronisation between the contexts.
+An OpenCL context can be created for more than one device, however the devices must all be connected to the same platform.
+Where an OpenCL context has multiple devices, OpenCL **does** provide synchronisation between the devices.

+### Command Queue(s)

-In order to execute OpenCL kernels on the context device(s), it is necessary to create (at least) one command queue for each device.
+In order to execute OpenCL kernels on the context device(s), it is necessary to create at least one command queue for each device.
 OpenCL permits more than one command queue per device and also enables applications to split devices into sub-devices, each of which require their own command queue(s).

+### Programs and Kernels

 Also, in order to execute OpenCL kernels, the program(s) in which they are defined need to be created and built for all the devices in the context